oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 ### c) Other ways to model

 Can we find a better approximation than the ones we have already discussed?
-As we are working with approximation and therefore a probability, we can use a normal distribution model to, in this case a multivariate normal distribution.
+As we are working with approximation, we can use a normal distribution model, in this case a multivariate normal distribution.
 A multivariate normal distribution is used to approximate any set of correlated real-valued random variables which cluster around a mean value.
 Reasonably we can find a mean value for each attribute and find a normal distribution.
 We will have the attributes:

 $$
 X = (X_1-X_{1000})